okfn/opendatasurvey/docs/site-admins/index.md

 A Census is a survey built around 4 axes:

- * Place – e.g. a country of a city
+ * Place – e.g. a country or a city
  * Dataset – e.g. Timetable
  * Question – a specific question we ask about each dataset (e.g. "does it exist", "is it machine readable")
  * Time – usually a year

-We then ask for each Place / Dataset / Time combination for an answer to the set of "Questions".
+We then ask of each Place / Dataset / Time combination for an answer to the set of "Questions".

 The set of answers to the Questions for given Place / Dataset / Time combination is called a `Submission`.